 My girls are basically good kids also, but they’re girls.
 The oldest is a fashion diva, the next one is not into fashion or hair styles.
 She prefers a big shirt and baggy pants.
 If she could get away with it, bathing, putting lotion on, wearing deodorant, and brushing her teeth would not be hard to skip.
 She’s not a tomboy, she’s the opposite of her older sister.

 The youngest is a baby but then there’s the kindergartner.
 I think she’s been here before.
 That’s a phrase an older lady friend of mine said about my son when he was a little boy.
 It applies when a child makes profound statements often.
-That describes my kindergartner.
+That describes my kindergardner.

 I really like picking her up after school.
 She is so friendly to the other classmates.
 She tattled on one of her classmates and I told her that she shouldn’t do that to her friends.
 So I said, “is your friend mad at you?”.
 And of course she was mad and didn’t want to be my granddaughter’s friend anymore.

 Sometimes I forget I’m as old as I am.
 In my head, I’m still the same as I was years ago.
 But then sometimes I’m not as energetic.
-Once I looked in the mirror, and Bamm! – there it is.
+Once I looked in the mirror, and Bamm! – there it was.
 I don’t mind getting old, as long as I don’t look old.
 But it’s not working out.

 I think I’m a classy, sassy granny.
 I watch my weight, eat healthy, I like wearing make up and wigs, still love shoes and clothes shopping.
 There is this really big concern though.
 I can’t drive on the freeway at night anymore.